 What right does anyone have to any other creature's territory or resources other than that they are able to take it?
-Ultimately it seems that power rules but hopefully humanity can prevent territorial conflicts that might escalate by working together.
-I think it is worth asking ourselves, "if the world were working together as if it were one country, would we find many of the territorial disputes that exist today"?
+Ultimately, it seems that power rules, but hopefully humanity can prevent territorial conflicts that might escalate by working together.
+I think it is worth asking ourselves, "If the world were working together as if it were one country, would we find many of the territorial disputes that exist today"?

-I have discussed how human beings assume and how we develop our diverse belief systems.
-Whether we are countries or cultures we have so many religions, so many ways to discriminate, and we seem to have an endless list of right and wrongs that are unique to our different cultures and countries.
-Ultimately, if we allow ourselves to distance each other over our diverse beliefs and our territorial disputes we will continue to find conflict.
-In a world where we are all affecting each other more and more it is urgent that we are able to work beyond our differences.
-If we do find technologies with destructive side effects that are accessible to all, conflict will lead to unforeseen significant consequences and there may be no way to turn back the clock.
-Our leaders need to understand that the countries of the world must work together.
+I have discussed how human beings assume, and how we develop our diverse belief systems.
+Whether we are countries or cultures, we have so many religions, so many ways to discriminate, and we seem to have an endless list of right and wrongs that are unique to our different cultures and countries.
+Ultimately, if we allow ourselves to distance each other over our diverse beliefs and our territorial disputes, we will continue to find conflict.
+In a world where we are all affecting each other more and more, it is urgent that we learn to work beyond our differences.
+If we do find technologies with destructive side effects that are accessible to all, then conflicts will lead to unforeseen significant consequences.
+There may be no way to turn back the clock.
+Our leaders need to understand that the countries of the world must work together now.
 We must show more tolerance over our differences so that we might move forward safely.
 I do not know all the solutions, but I do know the world has changed and our playing ground has changed.
 Unlike the past, it is becoming riskier to engage in conflicts.
 I feel it is fair to conclude that the different cultures and countries of the world must make a greater effort than ever to minimize conflicts and find ways to work together.
 Rather than wait for more serious consequences from the side effects of our technologies, we should prepare now by learning to work together for our common interest - the preservation of Life and Earth.